dgerabagi/data-curation-environment/prompt.md

 </M1. artifact schema>

 <M2. cycle overview>
+Current Cycle 139 - finally! progress!
-Current Cycle 138 - final solution on this damn animated workflow Cycle 137 - this animated workflow is still borked, no real progress, slight regression Cycle 136 - almost perfect!
+Cycle 138 - final solution on this damn animated workflow Cycle 137 - this animated workflow is still borked, no real progress, slight regression Cycle 136 - almost perfect!
 Cycle 135 - more great progress keep it up this DCE is feeling like the real deal!